fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 I recently [wrote](/posts/2018/06/02/changing-state-over-time-without-mutation/)
 about building a websocket server.
 It tracks the location of trains running on New York City subway lines.
-Location data is sourced from the MTA's [real-time data feeds](http://datamine.mta.info/).
+Location data is sourced from the MTA [data feeds](http://datamine.mta.info/).
 The feeds are polled every 30 seconds.

 My last post failed to acknowledge a design flaw.